 - Rough sea conditions during storms make water activities unpredictable

-- Certain beaches (particularly on the west coast) can have stronger surf
+- Certain beaches, particularly on the west coast, can have stronger surf during peak months

-For many travelers, especially couples and families seeking relaxation, the benefits often outweigh the inconveniences.
+For many travelers — especially couples and families seeking relaxation — the benefits comfortably outweigh the inconveniences.

 Best Things to Do in Phu Quoc During Rainy Season

-Even during the wettest months, Phu Quoc offers a rich array of activities.
-Many experiences — from cultural visits to nature walks — are actually better after rainfall.
+Even during the wettest months, Phu Quoc offers a rich, varied range of activities.
+Many experiences — from cultural visits to nature walks — are actually enhanced after rainfall.
+A full overview of island experiences is available in our things to do in Phu Quoc guide.

 Explore Cultural & Indoor Attractions